theomargel/ProtE/README.md

 All 4 functions streamline the following process, which is reported in more details in the `ProtE Guide` vignette.

-1. Normalization of proteomic intensity values (excluding DIA-NN files)
+1. Normalization of proteomic intensity values

 2. Filtering based on the percentage of missing values.